 On April 27, 2020, the President of Palau signed into law the Coronavirus One Stop Shop Relief Act known as the CROSS Act.
-A total of \$20 million was appropriated for an eightmonth period through the end of January 2021.
-The law provided a variety of programs to mitigate the impact of the COVID-19 pandemic:
+A total of \$20 million was appropriated for an eight-

 - i.
 Unemployment benefits: Qualified individuals in priority affected sectors may receive \$100: (i) per week, if they are unemployed and generating no income; (ii) per fortnight, if their monthly working hours and earnings have been reduced by at least 50%; or (iii) per month, if monthly work hours and earnings are cut by more than 25% but less than 50%.
 The program is available to both Palauan and foreign nationals.
-The program allows for 1,600 persons at a cost of \$6.9 million. - Temporary jobs program: Those ii. unemployed as a result of the pandemic may apply for work in the temporary jobs program at the minimum wage of \$3.50 an hour.
+The program allows for 1,600 persons at a cost of \$6.9 million. - ii.
+Temporary jobs program: Those unemployed as a result of the pandemic may apply for work in the temporary jobs program at the minimum wage of \$3.50 an hour.
 Non-resident workers, particularly those in the tourism sector, may apply for transfer of employment visas to the temporary jobs, with an understanding that their original employers will either re-hire them once businesses re-open, or arrange for their repatriation when travel becomes possible.
 The program allowed for the creation of 700 jobs at a cost of \$4.3 million. - iii.
 Private sector relief: loans to be administered by the National Development Bank of Palau are available to an estimated 112 businesses in affected industries.
 The loans may cover businesses' fixed costs and possibly finance improvements in tourism facilities.
-Loans will be provided with 10year terms, with no payment obligations during the first two years; annual interest payments of 2% start by the third year; and principal repayments are due from the fourth year until maturity.
+Loans will be provided with 10year terms, with no payment obligations during the first two years; annual interest payments of 2% start by the third year: and principal repayments are due from the fourth year until maturity.
 Priority funding is for loans that cover businesses' fixed costs, capped at \$30,000 every 3 months per employer.
 The CROSS act has allowed \$8 million for this component.

 iv.
-Lifeline utility services: This program enables a lifeline electric, water, and sewer subsidy program for low- or fixedincome households to include those affected by COVID-19.
+Lifeline utility services: This program enables a lifeline electric, water, and sewer subsidy program for low- or fixed-income households to include those affected by COVID-19.
 PPUC's lifeline subsidy covers 150 kilowatt hours of electricity and 5,000 gallons each of water supply and wastewater services, per household.
 A sum of \$0.8 million was allocated for this program.